 2. Have a plan.
 When will you start the ministry?
 Who will help you?
 Who will handle childcare?
 Will meals be available for the women and children?
 What curriculum and subject matter will you teach the single moms?
 Date?
 Times?
 Frequency?
 Location?
 Budget?
 Consider every part of the single moms’ ministry and what the details will be.
 (As info, The Church and the Single Mom book details a logistical plan and dedicates a chapter to ways to launch the group).
 For more information on recruiting volunteers, planning a single moms’ event, and more, visit our Ministry Leaders page HERE.

 3. Speak from a place of hope, not accusation.
-Far too often, single moms who have a great desire to minister to other single moms and launch a single moms’ ministry, event, or support group speak about church leadership from a place of judgement or hurt versus hope and encouragement.
+Far too often, single moms who have a great desire to minister to other single moms and launch a single moms’ ministry, event, or support group speak about church leadership from a place of judgment or hurt versus hope and encouragement.
 For example, it is better to avoid such statements as, “When I was going through my divorce, I really didn’t feel like you guys were there for me.
 That’s why I want to start this ministry.”
 It is far better to say, “During my divorce, church was vital to my healing.
 I think there are many other single moms who could benefit from having a place to connect.”

 4. Consider the costs.
 Do you have time to lead a single moms support group in your church?
 Have you recruited volunteers to help?
 Will it cost the church money or resources?
 Are you spiritually healthy enough to lead others?
 Are their old wounds, hurt, or relationships that need to be forgiven that could hinder you on the path of drawing closer to the Lord?
 These are all real “costs” related to launching a single mom’s ministry.
 You better believe when you step out in faith to honor the Lord, the enemy is not happy.
 Be prepared to fight!